-A. No LTSS Eligibility
+1.51.1 No LTSS Eligibility

-Home stabilization services are available for RHP, RHO, and MMP-eligible beneficiaries who are homeless or at risk for homelessness or transitioning to the community from institutional settings and do not qualify for such services through any other federally funded program administered by the State.
+- A. Home stabilization services are available for RHP, RHO, and MMP-eligible beneficiaries who are homeless or at-risk for homelessness or transitioning to the community from institutional settings and do not qualify for such services through any other federally-funded program administered by the State.
 Home stabilization services encompass a broad range of time limited tenancy support services assisting with home find, tenancy and lease compliance, living and household management, entitlement assistance and financial counseling to health and wellness.
-To qualify for home stabilization services, EOHHS or the agency's authorized representative must determine that beneficiaries meet the following criteria:

-- (a) Beneficiary is considered homeless or at risk of homelessness according to the HUD Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009; - (b) Beneficiary has history of homelessness as defined by HUD Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009; or - (c) Ability of the beneficiary to retain current housing situation is jeopardized because non-payment of rent, unsafe living conditions, or repeated episodes of conflict in the housing community as substantiated by a housing or licensed health care provider; and - (d) Beneficiary is not receiving Medicaid funded home stabilization services through a program administered by the State such as the Assertive Community Treatment (ACT) team operating under the auspices of the Department of Behavioral Healthcare, Developmental Disabilities and Hospitals.
+To qualify for home stabilization services, EOHHS or the agency's authorized representative must determine that beneficiaries meet the following criteria: - Beneficiary is considered homeless or at-risk of homelessness according to the HUD Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009; - 2.
+Beneficiary has history of homelessness as defined by HUD Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009; or - 3.
+Ability of the beneficiary to retain current housing situation is jeopardized because non-payment of rent, unsafe living conditions, or repeated episodes of conflict in the housing community as substantiated by a housing or licensed health care provider; and - 4.
+Beneficiary is not receiving Medicaid-funded home stabilization services through a program administered by the State such as the Assertive Community Treatment (ACT) team operating under the auspices of the Department of Behavioral Healthcare, Developmental Disabilities and Hospitals.

-B. LTSS Eligible
+1.51.2 LTSS Eligible

-Access to home stabilization services for LTSS beneficiaries is provided in accordance with the applicable provisions set forth in MCAR Section 1500, related to available services and supports.
+Access to home stabilization services for LTSS beneficiaries is provided in accordance with the applicable provisions set forth in the Medicaid Code of Administrative Rules, Global Consumer Choice Waiver, related to available services and supports.

-1475.52 Non-Emergency Transportation Policy
+1.52 Non-Emergency Transportation Policy

 Responsibility for transportation services rests first with the member.
-If the member's condition, place of residence, or the location of the medical provider does not permit the use of bus transportation, non-emergency transportation for the Medicaid enrollee may be arranged for by EOHHS, or its agent, in accordance with the provisions established in MCAR Section 1360.
+If the member's condition, place of residence, or the location of the medical provider does not permit the use of bus transportation, non-emergency transportation for the Medicaid enrollee may be arranged for by EOHHS, or its agent, in accordance with the provisions established in the Medicaid Code of Administrative Rules, Transportation Services.

-1475.53 Interpretation Services Policy
+1.53 Interpretation Services Policy